HISTORY.

 1994

-Forged the largest rock breaking chisel of it’s time at 25 tonnes which is still in service today.
-A testament to the strength and longevity of Somers products.
+Forged the largest rock-breaking chisel of its time (25 tonnes), still in service today — a testament to Somers Forge strength and longevity.

 1999

-Folkes Holdings South Africa PTY was established on 16th February 1999, following on from the success of the UK real estate division.
+Folkes Holdings South Africa PTY established on 16 February 1999, following the success of the UK real estate division.

 2000